nunnatsa/ginkgolinter/README.md

   }).ShouldNot(Succeed())
   ```

-The following usages are not legal:
+The following usages are not valid:
   ```go
   EventuallyWithOffset(1, os.ReadFile).WithArguments("someFile").Should(Succeed())
   ```